fthiess/k6mtv.org/content/news/20220828-after-action.md

 ## What We Did

-Fourteen people participated, 12 from home.
+14 people participated, 12 from home.
 We used the W6ASH repeater (145.270 MHz) for communications between home operators and Net Control (NC), and the County message net for communications with County Emergency Operations Center (EOC).
 Packet net used BBS W1XSC.
 One operator acted as Net Control at the radio room and one as Packet Operator (see assignments table below).

 The operators with a county DSW received an alert a few minutes before 10:00am.
 Net Control opened a directed net to collect Mike-Mike reports.
 At about 10:20 there was supposed to be a